 The Ministry of Culture, Government of India, introduced a new scheme called “Visiting Fellows in Art, Culture & Heritage”.
-This was mainly done with the purpose of encouraging scholars to conduct research using cultural institutions and their resources, much of which remain unknown to the larger public even today.
+This was mainly done with the purpose of encouraging scholars to conduct research using cultural institutions and their resources, much of which remains unknown to the larger public even today.
 As part of the 150th birth anniversary of Rabindranath Tagore, this scheme was renamed “Tagore National Fellowship for Cultural Research” in Tagore’s honour.

 The Ministry selected CSMVS as one of the cultural institutes from the western part of India for this prestigious Fellowship scheme.

 Dr. M. K. Dhavalikar was awarded the Tagore National Fellowship for the year 2009-10.
-An eminent archaeologist, he focused his research on Heritage of a Metropolis: Art & Archaeology of Mumbai (upto 1200 CE).
+An eminent archaeologist, he focused his research on Heritage of a Metropolis: Art & Archaeology of Mumbai (up to 1200 CE).
 His study has been published as a book “Cultural Heritage of Mumbai”